Our Detroit office has moved to 4160 John R Street, Suite 1011, DMC Harper Professional Bldg., 10th Floor, Detroit, MI 48201

 Highly active – Children who are very active are among the most susceptible in experiencing Sever’s disease, because of the stress and tension placed on their feet.

 If you have any questions, please feel free to contact our office located in Detroit, MI .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle injuries.
+We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Read more about Sever's Disease